-The marijuana industry is expected to bring large amounts of money to states that have approved medical and/or recreational cannabis with most of that money coming from taxes, but did you know the marijuana industry is also bringing significant job growth to these states?
+The marijuana industry is bringing large amounts of money to states that have approved medical and/or recreational cannabis with most of that money coming from taxes, but did you know the marijuana industry is also bringing significant job growth to these states?

 California’s Recreational Marijuana Program Opens Thousands of State and Local Government Jobs

 In California, hundreds of new government jobs will be available by 2019 and thousands more are expected to open for local governments.
 That’s a big jump from the 11 full-time employees who worked for California’s Bureau of Cannabis control in January 2017.
 While that number doubled in the following nine months, it grew to over 100 workers by February 2018 – shortly after recreational marijuana became legal in the state.
 Within just 11 more months, hundreds of additional jobs will be added at the state level.

 These jobs will focus on issuing business licenses, overseeing environmental conditions, and enforcing the state’s marijuana laws.
 License examiners, engineers, scientists, and more will be needed to keep the country’s largest legal marijuana market running.
 These government employees will work in the agency’s main office as well as in satellite offices that will be located across the state.

 The problem is many of these jobs require specialized skills, so finding people to fill them isn’t always easy.
 That’s a growing concern in California where the Bureau of Cannabis Control started posting job openings on Facebook back in 2017 to attract more applicants.
 Furthermore, many state governments waited to add staff until problems arose.
 In some cases, these problems became very big.